Oh No! Bed Bugs in Lakewood Ohio

 - All occupiable structures must be maintained pest-free, and property owners are responsible for eliminating infestations.

 - Tenants have a duty to report possible infestations and to cooperate by allowing reasonable access to their unit and work with the owner’s agents to follow treatment protocols.

 - When a tenant reports a possible or known infestation, the landlord must notify all contiguous units in writing.
 That includes units on either side and above and below the affected unit.
 An example of a letter notifying a landlord of an infestation, can be found here.

 Once the owner eliminates the bed bugs, there must a year-round maintenance schedule in place in order to ensure the infestation does not return.
 If an owner fails to comply with the Ordinance they can be issued a correction notice and if compliance continues to fail, it may result in criminal prosecution.

 The City of Lakewood encourages up-to-date industry standards and best practices to exterminate bed bugs including pest management techniques which utilize both chemical and heat treatments.

-Chemical treatments often require more than one treatment and can present harmful fumes into an environment, rather than a heat treatment is 100% eco-friendly and will eliminate 100% of bed bugs in one day.
+Chemical treatments often require more than one treatment and can present harmful fumes into an environment, rather than a heat treatment is non-chemical and will eliminate bed bugs in one day.
 To read more on a bed bug heat treatment, visit here.

 Here at Bed Bug BBQ, we use our expert knowledge on bed bugs to give you direction as to whether you are in need of a bed bug heat treatment.
 No sales pitches, just our expert recommendation on what your next steps (if any) should be.
 Lucky for you, Bed Bug BBQ offers FREE inspections so you can sleep peacefully at night knowing that you don’t (or do) have bed bugs.
 If you are in the Lakewood or Cleveland area and need bed bug removal, call us today to schedule your inspection: (216) 221-1227.